-the convexity of the problem.
+A numerically less expensive alternative to value function iteration (VFI) to solve stochastic dynamic programming problems is the policy iteration using Euler equations (Coleman, 1990; Reffett, 1996; Li and Stachurski, 2014; Bertsekas, 2022; Stachurski, 2022).
+A popular Euler equation approach is the endogenous grid method - EGM.
+(Carroll, 2006).1 EGM relies on the analytical inversion of the Euler equation and may completely remove costly numerical root-finding or optimization steps (Iskhakov, 2015).
+The existing dynamic programming theory behind deriving Euler equations requires, however, (i) concavity of the payoffs and transition functions, and (ii) convexity of the feasibility constraints - both conditions jointly referred to as the convexity of the problem.
 Unfortunately, real world applications are increasingly posing problems that violate convexity, such as, for instance, in models used to understand frictions (Skiba, 1978; Rust, 1987; Khan and Thomas, 2008; Kaplan and Violante, 2014; Dobrescu et al., 2016; Attanasio et al., 2018; Kaplan et al., 2020), the dynamics of housing stock adjustments (Yogo, 2016; Fagereng et al., 2019), asset pricing in the presence of frictions (Cooper, 2006) or the effect of mortgage refinancing on life-cycle asset allocation (Laibson et al., 2021).
 Without convexity, EGM generates in such cases a value correspondence with possibly multiple sub-optimal solutions, all satisfying the necessary conditions.

-Our contribution is to present a general, efficient, and user-friendly scan method to compute the upper envelope of the value correspondence generated by EGM, and obtain the optimal policy function for dynamic programming problems with discrete and continuous choices.
+Our contribution is to present a general, efficient, and user-friendly single dimensional scan method to compute the upper envelope of the value correspondence generated by EGM, and obtain the optimal policy function for dynamic programming problems with discrete and continuous choices.
 The fast upper envelope scan (FUES) works by noting that the upper envelope of the value correspondence is the supremum of choice-specific concave value functions, with each value function corresponding to a history-dependent future sequence of discrete choices.
 The convex regions of the upper envelope occur where different choice-specific value functions cross, with the optimal policy function experiencing discontinuous jumps only in these regions.
-As a result, FUES sequentially checks if the inclusion of a potential optimal point forms a concave or convex region of the upper envelope.
-If it forms a concave region, the point is eliminated as sub-optimal if it induces a jump in the policy function.
+By comparing secant lines between the evaluation of the value function on the endogenous grid, FUES sequentially checks if the inclusion of a potential point forms a concave or convex line segment.
+If it forms a concave segment, the point is eliminated as sub-optimal if it induces a jump in the policy function.
 If, however, it forms a convex region of the upper envelope, the candidate point is considered optimal and retained.